w4andy/node-yaowst/README.markdown

   - `{string} saveMode` `24/7` or `all`, `24/7` store no instances that started by auto scaling

 ## Tests

+The tests are with and without AWS API request, per default the tests are without API requests.

+### Test with API Requests

+For the Tests with API Requests you must create as new OpsWorks Stack and copy some files.

+#### The OpsWorks Stack

+The Stack structure

+  - The Stack need 2 Layers
+  - in the first Layer one instance is online
+  - in the second Layer two instances are online

+#### The Files

+Copy Files and add your IAM credentials and Ids, the files are in `resources/test/`

+  - `configOpsWorksLayer.json.default` -> `configOpsWorksLayer.json`
+  - `configOpsWorksStack.json.default` -> `configOpsWorksStack.json`
+  - `configYaowst.json.default` -> `configYaowst.json`

 ### Single test

 ```
 npm test
 ```

 ### Cross node version testing

 Run tests for all relevant versions of io.js/node.js

 #### Install nvm and all relevant versions

 ```
 $ git clone https://github.com/creationix/nvm.git ~/.nvm && cd ~/.nvm && git checkout `git describe --abbrev=0 --tags`
 $ echo "source ~/.nvm/nvm.sh" >> ~/.bashrc